vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 ### Restrict access to the Docker API ###
 vSphere Integrated Containers Engine authenticates Docker API clients by using client certificates.
 This configuration is commonly referred to as `tlsverify` in documentation about containers and Docker.
 A client certificate is accepted if it is signed by a CA that you provide by specifying one or more instances of the `--tls-ca` option.
 In the case of the certificates that `vic-machine create` generates, `vic-machine create` creates a CA and uses it to create and sign a single client certificate.

-When using the Docker client, the CA also validates the server either by using CAs that are present in the root certificate bundle of the client system, or that are provided explicitly by using the `--tlscacert` option when running Docker commands.
+When using the Docker client, the client validates the server either by using CAs that are present in the root certificate bundle of the client system, or that are provided explicitly by using the `--tlscacert` option when running Docker commands.
 As a part of this validation, the server certificate must explicitly state at least one of the following, and must match the name or address that the client uses to access the server:

 - The FQDN used to communicate with the server
 - The IP address used to communicate with the server